ani-gumruyan/DS223-HW3/README.md

 - Interpreting coefficients and trying to find the most valuable segments (describe the definition of being valuable)
 - Assuming the data represents the population, how much would be the annual retention budget?
-- What would you suggest doing for retention?
+- What could be suggestions for retention.